-(9) The public body shall provide appropriate honorarium payments to finalists submitting responsive proposals that are not awarded a design-build contract.
+- (7) The firm awarded the contract shall provide a performance and payment bond for the contracted amount. - (8) The public body shall provide appropriate honorarium payments to finalists submitting responsive proposals that are not awarded a design-build contract.
 Honorarium payments shall be sufficient to generate meaningful competition among potential proposers on design-build projects.
-In determining the amount of the honorarium, the public body shall recognize the level of effort required to meet the selection criteria.
+In determining the amount of the honorarium, the public body shall consider the level of effort required to meet the selection criteria.